ruhler/fable/README.md

 * GNU grep 3.3 - Used for some test cases.
 * GNU diffutils 3.7 - Used for some test cases.

-Fable must be built on an aarch64 machine, because the fble compiler currently generates aarch64 code.

 ## Build and Test

 To build and test everything, run: